Atsuko Okatsuka

-Atsuko Okatsuka (/ˈɑːtskoʊ oʊˈkɑːtskə/ AHT-skoh-_-oh-KAHT-skə; 岡塚 敦子; 岡塚 敦子 (Gāngzhǒng Dūnzǐ, Kongthióng Tunchú); born May 27, 1988) is an American stand-up comedian, actress, and writer based in Los Angeles.
-She was named one of Varietys "Top 10 Comics to Watch" in 2022 and is the second Asian American woman to have a standup special on HBO.
-She started the viral #Dropchallenge with her grandmother.
+Atsuko Okatsuka (Note: (/ˈɑːtskoʊ oʊˈkɑːtskə/ AHT-skoh-_-oh-KAHT-skə; 岡塚 敦子; 岡塚 敦子 (Gāngzhǒng Dūnzǐ, Kong-tsiong Ûn-tsú)) (born May 27, 1988) is an American stand-up comedian, actress, and writer.
+She was named one of Varietys "Top 10 Comics to Watch" in 2022 and is the second Asian-American woman to have a standup special on HBO.

-Early life and education
+Early life

-Okatsuka was born in 1988 in Taiwan to a Japanese father and a Taiwanese mother, and spent her early childhood in Japan.
-Her parents, who had met on a Japanese dating show, divorced when she was very young, with her mother having developed schizophrenia after her birth.
+Okatsuka was born in Taiwan on May 27, 1988, the daughter of a Taiwanese mother and Japanese father.
+She spent her early childhood in Japan.
+Her parents had met on a Japanese dating show and divorced when she was a child, in part due to her mother developing schizophrenia after giving birth.
 After the divorce, custody was given to Okatsuka's father, who lived in Chiba.
 She also has two older half-siblings from her father's first marriage.
 Her maternal grandfather was assassinated by the Kuomintang during the White Terror.

-At age eight, Okatsuka was kidnapped by her maternal grandmother and taken to her mother in the United States, living undocumented for seven years in a room above Okatsuka's maternal uncles' garage.

-Okatsuka has revealed that she used humor and outlandishness to get her mother's attention growing up "because when she has the voices going in her head, she can't hear me.
+At the age of eight, Okatsuka was kidnapped by her maternal grandmother and taken to her mother in Los Angeles, where she lived for the next seven years as an undocumented immigrant in a room above her maternal uncle's garage.
+She has said that she used humor and outlandishness to get her mother's attention while growing up: "When she has the voices going in her head, she can't hear me.
 But if I can do something dramatic enough, she might hear me."
-She has mentioned as a child watching Charlie Chaplin, Buster Keaton, Lucille Ball, Margaret Cho and Japanese comedian Ken Shimura.
+She discovered standup comedy through a Margaret Cho DVD, given to her by a friend during a boring sermon at church.
+She has also mentioned watching comedians Lucille Ball, Charlie Chaplin, Buster Keaton, and Ken Shimura during her childhood.